MV Tim S. Dool: Service history

 In 1980, Pioneer Shipping, a division of James Richardson & Sons, Limited acquired the vessel, which continued to be operated by Misener Transportation.
 Following the collapse of a joint business venture with other Great Lakes shipping companies, Pioneer Shipping sold Senneville to Algoma Central along with Silver Isle for CAN$5.7 million in April 1994.
 The vessel was renamed Algoville.
 In October 1996, the ship underwent a CAN$6.7 million refit at Port Weller Dry Docks, St. Catharines, Ontario that widened the vessel.
 On 1 May 2006, Algoville suffered engine trouble and was towed to Goderich, Ontario.
 There, temporary repairs were effected and the vessel sailed for Quebec City to unload her cargo of grain.
 Algoville then travelled to Hamilton, Ontario to undergo permanent repairs at Heddle Marine, where the ship was re-engined.
 On 25 January 2007, while in the dockyard a fire broke out below decks.
 No injuries were reported and no damage was done to the ship.
 Algoville returned to active service on 21 October 2007.

 In 2008, Algoma Central renamed her Tim S. Dool after a former President of Algoma Central.
 The ship's registry was changed to St. Catharines, Ontario.
 On 26 May 2016, Tim S. Dool lost power on Lake Superior 65 nmi northwest of Whitefish Point.
 The ship was towed to port by the tugboat Lady Anglian.
 The ship's tow past the mouth of St. Marys River led a second ship, Roger Blough, going aground while trying to pass Tim S. Dool and Lady Anglian.

+On 23 November 2024, Tim S. Dool ran aground in the St. Lawrence River in U.S. waters near Morrisburg, Ontario.
+There were no reported injuries, and the ship did not block the main channel.
+Three tugboats sailed from Quebec City and arrived to help free the vessel on 25 November, but after a couple of hours, the ship remained stuck.
+The marine salvage team then changed plans and chose to lighter the lake freighter in order to aid in the freeing of the ship.
+The lake freighter was refloated on 16 December.